Ellen MacGregor: Life

 She was born in Baltimore, Maryland, to George Malcolm MacGregor and Charlotte Genevieve Noble MacGregor. and was educated in schools in Garfield and Kent, Washington.
 She attended the University of Washington in Seattle, receiving a Bachelor of Science in library science in 1926.
 She did postgraduate work in science at the University of California, Berkeley.
-She worked in numerous libraries, wrote several well-received children's books and numerous magazine articles, and died in 1954 at the age of 47.
+She worked in numerous libraries and wrote several well-received children's books and magazine articles.
+She died in 1954 at the age of 47.

 Library career

-MacGregor worked in many jobs.
-She was a librarian for the elementary schools of the Central Hawaii School district and a cataloguer in the Hilo Library in Hawaii.
-She supervised the compilation of the Union Catalog of Art in Chicago and was a research librarian with International Harvester in Chicago, Illinois.
+Ellen MacGregor spent part of her career as a librarian.
+She worked in elementary schools of the Central Hawaii School district and as a cataloguer in the Hilo Library in Hawaii.
+In Chicago, she supervised the compilation of the Union Catalog of Art, was a research librarian at International Harvester, served as the serials librarian of the Chicago Undergraduate Division of the University of Illinois and was an editor of the Illinois Woman's Press Association monthly bulletin, Pen Points.
 She worked in Florida as a librarian at the Naval Operating Base in Key West, and organized and administered the library at the Naval Air Technical Training Center.
-She did research in children's literature for Scott, Foresman, and Company; served as the serials librarian of the Chicago Undergraduate Division of the University of Illinois; and was an editor of the Illinois Women's Press Association monthly bulletin, Pen Points.
+She did research in children's literature for Scott, Foresman, and Company.